2014-2015 Undergraduate & Graduate Catalog

-The College of Education offers programs leading to initial certification (Michigan standard teaching certification) both at the undergraduate and graduate level.
+The College of Education offers programs leading to initial certification (Michigan Provisional Certification) both at the undergraduate and graduate level.
 Certification is available at the undergraduate level in elementary and secondary general education and special education.
 Candidates complete a teachable major in one of the content areas and a second major in education.
-The graduate-level initial certification program, graduate teacher certification (GTC), is for candidates who already possess an approved baccalaureate degree.
+The graduate level initial certification program, Graduate Teacher Certification (GTC), is for candidates who already possess an approved baccalaureate degree.

 The teacher preparation program reflects a belief in strong backgrounds in the liberal arts, familiarity with learning theory, and practical experience in diverse settings.
-College of Education faculty members teach courses and seminars in educational philosophy and psychology, methods and materials, school organization and management, and technology and assessment.
-Faculty members from the College of Liberal Arts and Sciences teach content area courses.
+Faculty from education teach courses and seminars in educational philosophy and psychology, methods and materials, school organization and management, and technology and assessment.
+Faculty from the Liberal Arts teach content areas.

-Graduate level programs offer the Master of Education degree (M.Ed.), Michigan standard teaching certification, administrator certification, school counseling license and endorsement, certification renewal, and programs leading to approvals, endorsements, and professional development.
+Graduate level programs offer the Master of Education degree (M.Ed.), Michigan Provisional, Professional, and Administrator Certification, School Counseling license and endorsement, certification renewal, and programs leading to approvals, endorsements, and professional development.

 Student Information and Services Center

 All offices are located at the Richard M. DeVos Center on the Robert C. Pew Grand Rapids Campus.

 The College of Education is an upper-division and graduate unit.
 Programs are approved by the Michigan Department of Education and accredited by the National Council for Accreditation of Teacher Education.
 (NCATE).

 Secondary Admission for Undergraduates